 Apple redesigned its online store last night.
 The design is based on iOS and includes tiles, a curated selection, information areas and more.

-The most noticeable change is the new “Store” tab, which appears next to the Mac, iPad, iPhone, Watch, TV, Music and Support categories in the navigation bar of apple.de Previously, Apple's website had a "Store" tab that directed users to the online Apple Store.
-However, this mechanism has been replaced by "Buy" links that are present in every category.
+The most noticeable change is the new “Store” tab, which appears next to the Mac, iPad, iPhone, Watch, TV, Music and Support categories in the navigation bar of apple.de Previously, Apple's website featured a "Store" tab that directed users to the online Apple Store.
+However, this mechanism has been replaced by "Buy" links, which are present in every category.

 The store.
 The best way to buy your favorite products.